Learn Electronics Resistors

 Uses of Resistors: Resistance Is Not Futile, It’s Necessary!

-At first glance, a resistor may seem like it doesn’t do much more than just slow the flow of the traffic of electrons… I meant, the flow of current in a circuit, but resistors are a bit diverse in their capabilities.
+At first glance, a resistor may seem like it doesn’t do much more than just slow the flow of the traffic of electrons… I mean, the flow of current in a circuit, but resistors are a bit diverse in their capabilities.
 They are very important components, and dare I say, ubiquitous in every electrical circuit in the wild.
+Resistance is not futile, it’s necessary!
 Resistors are used in various applications within electronic circuits, including:

 • Reducing Current Flow: They help control the amount of current passing through a circuit, which is crucial for protecting sensitive components, like LEDs or microchips, from excessive current.